langminglang/langminglang.github.io/_posts/图片与Xcode图片/2020-04-20-Asset Catalog逆向.md

 # What is a car file?
 >
-+ the asset catalogs containing the various assets (images, icons, textures, …) are not simply copied to the app bundle but they are compiled as car files.
++ The asset catalogs containing the various assets (images, icons, textures, …) are not simply copied to the app bundle but they are compiled as car files.
 + **Xcode** lets you edit your asset catalogs and compile them.
 + **actool** lets you compile, print, update, and verify asset catalogs.
 + **assetutil** lets you process car files.
 It can remove unneeded assets from a car file but it can also parse a car file and produce a JSON output.
 	+ Running assetutil -I Assets.car will print some interesting information about the car file

-包含 Assets 的 Asset Catalog 的边缘产物为 Assets.car
+包含 Assets 的 Asset Catalog 的编译产物为 Assets.car
 可以通过 ```  UIImage *myImage = [UIImage imageNamed:@"MyImage"];```  使用Assets.car 中的图片。当改方法被调用时，实际执行了下面：
 >The private CoreUI.framework (/System/Library/PrivateFrameworks/CoreUI.framework) is asked to give the best UIImage corresponding to the asset named MyImage.
 MyImage is the Asset Name, also called Facet Name. **The car file can contain multiple images for a given asset name**: @1x resolution, @2x resolution, @3x resolution, dark mode, … **These representations of the asset are called renditions**.
 Each rendition has a unique identifier called the rendition key.
 The rendition key is in fact a list of attributes describing the properties of the rendition: original facet, resolution, …